Cuban troops report clashes with speedboats from US

 The 15 apparently had set out from the area of Playa Jibacoa along the coast east of Havana on June 20.

-The U.S. Customs and Border Patrol has reported finding about 140,000 Cuban migrants between October last year and the end of May — a number that surpassed the so-called Mariel exodus of 1980, when 125,000 Cubans reached the U.S.
+The U.S. Customs and Border Patrol reported finding about 140,000 Cuban migrants between October last year and the end of May — a number that surpassed the so-called Mariel exodus of 1980, when 125,000 Cubans reached the U.S.

-The U.S. Coast Guard said last week that so far this fiscal year it has intercepted 2,464 Cuban migrants at sea.
+The U.S. Coast Guard said Monday week that so far this fiscal year it has intercepted 2,900 Cuban migrants at sea, up from just 838 in the previous fiscal year and 49 in 2020.

 Andrea Rodríguez on Twitter: www.twitter.com/ARodriguezAP